by Philip Mattera

 In August 2016 a lawsuit filed in federal court in San Francisco alleged that auto parts supplier Robert Bosch GmbH played a role in developing the software that enabled VW to engage in its emission cheating.
 That same month it was reported that VW had offered its U.S. dealers up to $1.2 billion to compensate for the decline in value of their businesses due to the scandal.

-In September 2016 a VW engineer pleaded guilty to U.S. criminal charges relating to the emissions fraud.
+In September 2016 a VW engineer pleaded guilty to U.S. criminal charges relating to the emissions fraud; the following year a company executive did the same.

 In a second partial settlement with the Justice Department in December 2016 VW agreed to recall 83,000 vehicles and spend $225 million to mitigate nitrogen oxide emissions.